Sayan3sarkar/ML_Algorithms_from_scratch/Linear Regression from Scratch/README.md

 <img src="Linear_regression.png" height="420" width="840">

-We will not be using **scikit-learn** for our model as we implement our model from scratch but we load our dataset from scikit-learn itself.a
+We will not be using **scikit-learn** for our model as we implement our model from scratch but we load our dataset from scikit-learn itself.